Associate Professor; Undergraduate Supervisor

 |Website:||Make an appointment with Professor Horak|

-Horak recently co-edited a special journal issue of Somatechnics on “Cinematic Bodies” with Cáel Keegan and Eliza Steinbock.
+In 2018, Horak co-edited a special journal issue of Somatechnics on “Cinematic Bodies” with Cáel Keegan and Eliza Steinbock.
 Read the introduction: “Cinematic/Trans*/Bodies Now (and Then, and to Come).”

 Horak is also writing a book titled Cinema’s Oscar Wilde: Mauritz Stiller and the Production of Modern Sexuality (under contract with Rutgers UP) that investigates the ways that cinema participated in the Swedish project of modernizing sexuality via a case study of the gay, Jewish, Finnish-Swedish director Mauritz Stiller.